-In Argentina, and your monthly outlays will use up less of your savings.
+In Argentina, your monthly outlays will use up less of your savings.
 Eating out, alcoholic drinks, public transport, leisure activities, and more will be cheaper than in most countries.

 You can live a much more affluent lifestyle living in Argentina for less than the equivalent rate abroad.

 Imported goods, including fashion and electrical items, are one exception to the norm.
 The weak peso and government import duties mean higher relative prices for these items.
 It can also be challenging to get some imported items from time to time.